Back to Maintenance & Care

 How to Protect Our Hardwood Floors?

 Hardwood flooring is susceptible to moisture.
-In fact, water damage is one of the worst things that can happen to it because often the only solution for a warped or buckled board is a replacement.
+Water damage is one of the worst things that can happen to it because often the only solution for a warped or buckled board is a replacement.
 In terms of appearance, liquid spills can also leave your hardwood floor permanently marked unless you sand the surface and completely remove the old finish.